DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Step 5.
 Creating Controllers
 --------------------

+###General technique of loading data using REST API

+There's a [common technique](desktop/server_side.md#technique) for loading data into Gantt from the server side.

+You will find the requirements to the client side, as well as the [description of possible requests and responses](desktop/server_side.md#requestresponsedetails) in the desktop/server_side.md article.

+Below we will consider how to load data into Gantt using Ruby on Rails server side.

+###Creating a new data action

+Gantt gets both tasks and links in one object, not separately.
-In order to enable data loading in the chart, we should create a new data action.
-To do it, open the file *app/controllers/home_controller.rb* and add the code below:
+In order to enable data loading in the chart, we should create a new data action that will be responsible for loading tasks and links data into Gantt.

+Open the file *app/controllers/home_controller.rb* and add the code below into it:

 ~~~js
 def data